Market Impact: A Systematic Study of the High Frequency Options Market

 \subsection{The ATMF volatility market impact dynamics}

-The blue points correspond to execution $\theta-$values, $\theta$ being the \textit{at the money forward volatility} parameter, and the red points correspond to $\theta-$values observed at identical times starting from the end of the metaorder.
+The blue points correspond to $\theta-$values during execution, $\theta$ being the \textit{at the money forward volatility} parameter, and the red points correspond to $\theta-$values observed at identical times starting from the end of the metaorder.

 The analysis clearly yields an increasing, concave market impact curve.
 However, on can observe that the curve has a linear behavior at the beginning and becomes more concave towards the end.
 This is explained in particular by the fact that the duration of the metaorders is quite short.
 The decay observed in the last points (in $t=1.0$ and $t=2.0$) of the curve is an artifact, already discussed in \cite{said2018}, inducing a bias towards the end of the curve.
 It can be explained by the larger number of metaorders of smaller lengths and with lower impact.
 Also note that on the three figures \ref{vol atmf dynamics N_Vol 5}, \ref{vol atmf dynamics N_Vol 10} and \ref{vol atmf dynamics N_Vol 15}, the larger the metaorders, the higher the impacts: $0.34$, $0.60$ and then $0.86$ for the temporary market impact.